octabytes/blog/content/posts/immudb & minio/immudb-s3-bucket-minio/index.md

 MinIO web UI \> Create Bucket

 **Step 3: Configure immudb to store data in our new bucket**
-Go back to Elestio dashboard \> your deployed immudb instance \> there click on “Update config” button \> Env tab \> add those env variables there:
+Go back to OctaByte dashboard \> your deployed immudb instance \> there click on “Update config” button \> Env tab \> add those env variables there: